touero/HaVacation/README.md

 # HaVacation

-A Chinese workday/vacation integration for Home-Assistant.
+A Chinese workday/vacation integration for Home-Assistant, support customize date of workday and vacation.

 ## Installation